 As an important water source in mountainous catchment on the TP, sampling of glacier meltwater was expected to be favorable for the determination of glacier meltwater isotopic composition and its contribution to total streamflow (He et al., 2019).
 Field campaign for sampling of glacier melt water is strongly challenging in the YTR basin in this study, due to the harsh accessibility of very high altitudes where glaciers lie.
-We thus assumed that glacier meltwater $\delta^{18}$ O was lower than the average local precipitation $\delta^{18}$ O by an offset parameter ( $\Delta{\delta}$ ).
+We thus assumed that glacier meltwater $\delta^{18}O$ was lower than the average local precipitation $\delta^{18}O$ by an offset parameter ( $\Delta{\delta}$ ).
 This simple assumption turned to work well on driving the tracer-aided hydrological model and produced better performance than the bi-objective calibration in both validation periods and internal stations.
 Experiments by using different $\Delta{\delta}$ values indicated that the prior assumed isotopic compositions of glacier melt have small influence on the estimated glacier meltwater contribution in the YTR basin.
-It should be noted that this was different from the results of some hydrograph separation works (e.g., Pu et al., 2020; Lone et al., 2021), which indicated that the change of meltwater isotope composition would lead to significant difference in the contribution of runoff component.
-Those works were based on the end-member mixing approach, which was applied in a short time scale, and was more dependent on the isotope composition of each runoff component.
-However, this work applied the tracer-aided hydrological model in a longer time scale, where the temporal variability of isotope composition played a more important role than its absolute value, on the parameter calibration.
-Consequently, when the temporal variability of isotope composition of each water source was reproduced properly, the glacier melt $\delta^{18}$ O value in a reasonable range would have little influence on the model performance.
-The $\Delta{\delta}$ values ranging from 2%-9% led to only ~5% difference in the estimated contributions of glacier melt.
-Using a $\Delta{\delta}$ to estimate glacier meltwater $\delta^{18}$ O could serve as an option to force the tracer-aided hydrological models in highmountain catchments where collecting glacier meltwater samples is highly challenging.
+The $\Delta{\delta}$ values ranging from 2‰-9‰ led to only ~5% difference in the estimated contributions of glacier melt.
+Using a $\Delta{\delta}$ to estimate glacier meltwater $\delta^{18}O$ could serve as an option to force the tracer-aided hydrological models in high-mountain catchments where collecting glacier meltwater samples is highly challenging.

-Results of experiment 2 indicated that the original isoGSM precipitation $\delta^{18}O$ data showed large bias in the high mountain basins on TP, and must undergo correctionbe corrected by measurement data before using to force the tracer-aided hydrological model.
-Our experiments showed that measurement of precipitation isotope at only two sampling sites (scenario P\2stationNL) in the large YTR basin of $2\times10^5$ km2 can be highly valuable for the correction of isoGSM productisotope data merging.
-Forced by isoGSM data that was corrected bymerged with precipitation $\delta^{18}O$ measurements from two sampling sites, the model performed better than the bi-objective calibration in simulating discharge in the validation period and internal stations, and performed comparably to the simulations of a benchmark running which used precipitation $\delta^{18}O$ measurements from four stations for the isoGSM correctiondata merging.
+Results of experiment 2 indicated that the original isoGSM precipitation $\delta^{18}$ O data showed large bias in the high mountain basins on TP, and must undergo correction before using to force the tracer-aided hydrological model.
+Our experiments showed that measurement of precipitation isotope at only two sampling sites (scenario P 2stationNL) in the large YTR basin of 2×10 km can be highly valuable for the correction of isoGSM product.
+Forced by isoGSM data that was corrected by precipitation $\delta^{18}$ O measurements from two sampling sites, the model performed better than the bi-objective calibration in simulating discharge in the validation period and internal stations, and performed comparably to the simulations of a benchmark running which used precipitation $\delta^{18}$ O measurements from four stations for the isoGSM correction.
 This benefitted from the large altitudinal range covered by the two sampling sites (a most downstream site Nuxia and a most upstream site Lazi) to represent the spatial pattern of isoGSM bias.
-Likewise using measurement data at two sites in the scenario P\2stationNY, model performance deteriorated visibly, as the sampling sites (Nuxia and Yangchun) were both located in the downstream regions, being worse at representing the spatial pattern of precipitation $\delta^{18}O$ over the basin.
-Consequently, the strategy of collecting precipitation samples for isotope data merging to correct isoGSM-should be carefully designed; spending high cost on collecting precipitation samples within a small region might be not worth at improving the performance of the tracer-aided hydrological model.
+Likewise using measurement data at two sites in the scenario P 2stationNY, model performance deteriorated visibly, as the sampling sites (Nuxia and Yangchun) were both located in the downstream regions, being worse at representing the spatial pattern of precipitation $\delta^{18}$ O over the basin.
+Consequently, the strategy of collecting precipitation samples to correct isoGSM should be carefully designed; spending high cost on collecting precipitation samples within a small region might be not worth at improving the performance of the traceraided hydrological model.